Vietnam and Cambodia

 Ho Chi Minh City (Saigon)

-Fly to Ho Chi Minh City (Saigon) for a guided tour.
+Take an early morning flight to Ho Chi Minh City for a guided tour.
+Enjoy a dinner cruise later.

 Stay at Equatorial Hotel